philschatz/puzzlescript/README.md

 [![dev dependency status][dev-dependency-image]][dev-dependency-url]
 [![code coverage][coverage-image]][coverage-url]

-This is a program that you can run in your terminal to play [PuzzleScript](https://puzzlescript.net) games.
+This is a program that allows people to play [PuzzleScript](https://puzzlescript.net) games in a browser **or** in a terminal.

 Also, it is **accessible**, meaning that [blind or visually impaired people can play these games](#video-games-that-blind-people-can-play) too!

-## Install
+## Play from the command line terminal

-1. Run `npm install -g puzzlescript`
+1. Run `npm install -g puzzlescript` to install
 1. Run `puzzlescript` to start playing

 ### Embed in a Browser